German Rummy: Lay-offs

 A player who has made an initial meld may at any time, when it is that player's turn, lay off individual cards to melds already made, regardless of whether the meld was made by the player or an opponent.

 Example: On the table is ♥2-♥3-♥4.
 A player who holds ♥ A and ♥ 5 in hand may lay off two cards to the melded sequence.

 Once melded, cards may no longer be returned to the hand or discarded.

 Swapping a Joker

-If there a figure with a Joker on the table, for example ♠6-♥6-J, and a who player holds the card that is represented by the Joker, here the ♣6 or ♦6 can swap the Joker for this card.
+If there is a figure with a Joker on the table, for example ♠6-♥6-J, and a player who holds the card that is represented by the Joker, here the ♣6 or ♦6, they can swap the Joker for this card.
 The Joker must be immediately used in a new meld and not just added to the player's hand.
 A Joker may only be swapped out after the first meld has been made.

 The rules of the German Skat Association are stricter on this point: according to their rules, a Joker may only be replaced in a set if the set is completed with four cards of the same rank.